SJGowen/ITIL-4-Foundation/GeneralTerminology.md

 ### General terminology

-Choose from: Product, Division, Outcome, Warranty, Customer, Service, Utility, Risk, Service, Management & Value.
+Choose from: Product, Division, Outcome, Warranty, Customer, Service, Utility, Risk, Service Management & Value.

 A [:man_shrugging:](/answers/service.md) is a means enabling value co-creation by facilitating outcomes that customers want to achieve, without the customer having to manage specific costs and risks.